“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 So let’s do a quick review, shall we?

-- In Part I we covered the long-term strategy of developing your own style.
+- In Part I we learned about developing your own style.

-- In Part II we covered the short-term strategy of revamping your daily practice routine.
+- In Part II we learned about how to structure your practice effectively.

 1. Learn to Control Your Breath

-One of the most obvious tell-tale signs of weak singers…
+One of the most tell-tale signs of weak singers…is their inability to control their breath.

 - Huffing and puffing in between phrases